• Skip to primary navigation

 Quick Tromsø Travel Guide

 Tromsø Accommodation: Thon Hotel Polar and Thon Hotel Tromsø across the street are both excellent options right in the city center, and the breakfast buffet is incredible.
 The fanciest hotel in town is the Clarion Hotel The Edge, which is right on the water and home to Tromsø’s only skybar.
-Or you can read my full guide to the best Tromsø hotels here.
+I’ve also written a full guide to the best Tromsø hotels here.

 Tromsø Activities Hostel is a great option if you’re on a tight budget.
 And if you want your own apartment, this glass roof loft near the center looks incredible.
 I don’t recommend booking an Airbnb in Tromsø.